joaonmatos/blog.joaonmatos.com/content/posts/kotlin-dsl-with-builder-and-receiver-types.md

 ```

 This involves a lot of boilerplate code on the user's end.
 Luckily, we can use first-class
-functions for simplifying this API.
+functions to simplify this API.
 What if we just pass in a function that modifies the builder
-at will, and the smart function takes care of the instantiation, preconfiguring and building for
+at will, and the second-order function takes care of the instantiation, preconfiguring and
-us?
+building for us?

 ```
 fun AiAssistedScraper.buildScraper(